AishwaryaSrikanth99/Customer-Service-Requests-Analysis/README.md

 Imported a 311 NYC service request.
 Converted the columns ‘Created Date’ and Closed Date’ to datetime datatype and created a new column ‘Request_Closing_Time’ as the time elapsed between request creation and request closing.
-(Hint: Explore the package/module datetime)
 Provided major insights/patterns in a visual format (graphs or tables);  4 major conclusions derived after generic data mining.
 Ordered the complaint types based on the average ‘Request_Closing_Time’, grouping them for different locations.